 For years, I've been fascinated by Tasmania.
 Why?
 It's something I've found hard to put my finger on.
 All I knew is that I wanted to visit this mysterious island off the south coast of Australia.
-After being bit by the Tasmanian travel bug, I did some reading and became even more intrigued: fantastic fresh and inventive food in Hobart, stunning scenery, and some of the most unique wildlife in the world?
+After being bit by the Tasmanian travel bug, I did some reading and became even more intrigued.
+What's there to see in Hobart?
+Fantastic fresh and inventive food, stunning scenery, and some of the most unique wildlife in the world.
 Count me in!
 It took years but I finally managed to tick this bucket list destination off my list.

 I was lucky enough to travel to Sydney for work back in November.
-While the main purpose of the trip was business, I managed to carve out four days for a long weekend vacation.
+While the main purpose of the trip was business, I managed to carve out four days for a long weekend in Hobart.
 We booked our tickets on Virgin Australia and were soon on our way: a two hour flight in total from Sydney to Hobart.
 We'd flown over 24 hours to get from Dublin to Sydney so the two hour flight felt like a blink of an eye in comparison.
 What did we find when we landed in Tasmania?
-Here are sixteen reasons why Hobart, Tasmania is an amazing city break destination from Sydney.
+Here are sixteen reasons why a weekend in Hobart should be on your travel wishlist.

 Saturday in Hobart centers around Salamanca Market, a huge outdoor market running for several blocks through town and down toward the sea.
 We discovered Tasmanian specialties like fruit leather and dukkah (a spice mixture to combine with olive oil and bread for dipping).
 Add in creative crafts, and a variety of musicians and you have a perfect Saturday morning experience at the the southern tip of the world.